 A standard filter will need to be replaced every so often to keep proper air flow and keep debris from damaging the unit.

 A washable filter is a reusable filter that can be washed and put back into the air conditioner to avoid spending money on a replacement.

 Energy Star Rating

-Some window AC units come back by an Energy Star certification.
+Some window AC units are backed by an Energy Star certification.

 This label means that the air conditioner will operate at the most energy efficient level.
-This features saves you money on your monthly electric bill and conserve energy use.
+This feature saves you money on your monthly electric bill and conserves energy use.